8 FLASHES

 Ignitor Circuit Fault

-Status LED flashes eight times, furnace will not start heating cycle
+Status LED flashes eight times; the furnace will not start the heating cycle.

 Advertisements